ORNL/curifactory/docs/0.5.0/_sources/getting_started.rst.txt

 ------------------

 Curifactory's main tool is the :code:`experiment` CLI.
-This tool provides an easy way to interact with your experiment code and control many different aspects of it.
+This tool provides an easy way to interact with your experiment code and control different aspects of the experiment runs.

-The :code:`experiment ls` subcommand can be used to list out your experiment directory and parameter files (discussed later) and ensure it's detecting them correctly.
+The :code:`experiment ls` subcommand will list out your experiment directory and parameter files (discussed later) and check for any basic errors.

 Running this in our project's root directory (assuming the above example is in the experiment's directory and named :code:`iris.py`) we should get: